Karate Classes In South Norwood

 Our Karate classes in South Norwood are designed for all types of people, usually one of these three: Individuals who wish to study a new martial art form or sports activity which hopefully keeps them fit People who are serious about learning Karate & People who would like to develop the ability to defend themselves and increase their confidence in day to day life We can assist men, women and children of every age irrespective of their experience or natural ability.

 Karate practice (South Norwood ) – Our Karate Classes in South Norwood

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in South Norwood .
+We bring these 3 activities together to bring a complete Karate tuition experience in South Norwood .

 (info courtesy of: Karate Class in South Norwood )